 Deputy Fire Chief Heinz questioned what that closure would look like.
 Eric Eby responded that it would be based on a discussion with DOT because it is their roadway.
 The closure needs to comply with their standards and safety rules.
 Deputy Fire Chief Heinz requested to be involved in the closure discussions.
 Chairman Roberts commented that Deputy Fire Chief Heinz said at the hearing they were comfortable going in from the Woodbury Avenue side.
-Deputy Fire Chief Heinz responded that was correct, but also noted that the concerns of the Fire Department needed to be on the record.
+Deputy Fire Chief Heinz responded to be on the record.
 Public Works Director Rice clarified that the study was to measure the impact of the closure, not whether on not they would close it.
 Deputy Fire Chief Heinz confirmed that was correct.
 Public Works Director Rice noted that as they move forward with the details of the closure and what DOT accepts, they would work closely with Fire and Police as well.